-Roads and Maritime Services (RMS) have developed the Pedestrian Access and Mobility Plan (PAMP) program to ensure better planning for pedestrians and to assist the NSW Councils with planning for pedestrians.
+Transport for New South Wales (TfNSW formerly RMS) developed the Pedestrian Access and Mobility Plan (PAMP) program to ensure better planning for pedestrians and to assist the NSW Councils with planning for pedestrians.

 It is the responsibility of every Council in NSW to ensure the Pedestrian Access and Mobility Plan (PAMP) is developed and implemented to provide for safe and convenient pedestrian routes that will encourage people to walk rather than use their cars.
 It also has a responsibility to ensure that people who do not have access to cars - particularly the young - are able safely to reach needed facilities in their everyday activities, and that as far as possible, people with a physical disability do not have their access impaired because of that disability.